Military Medals Mounting & Replica Medals Services

 |Miniature Medals Costs

-The GST inclusive cost for mounting miniatures is GST inclusive $11.00 per medal, brooch pin is usually about $9.50, and pack and post $4.50 if mailed as a separate package to full medals.
-Send an email to obtain a quote
+The GST inclusive cost for mounting miniatures is GST inclusive $13.00 per medal, brooch pin is usually about $9.50, and signature-required courier $8.00.
+Courier charge does not apply where miniature medals are mounted at the same time as your full medals set.

 Medals Ribbon Riband Bars